Psychology of music

-Music psychology, or the psychology of music, may be regarded as a branch of both psychology and musicology.
+The psychology of music, or music psychology, is a branch of psychology, cognitive science, neuroscience, and/or musicology.
 It aims to explain and understand musical behaviour and experience, including the processes through which music is perceived, created, responded to, and incorporated into everyday life.
-Modern music psychology is primarily empirical; its knowledge tends to advance on the basis of interpretations of data collected by systematic observation of and interaction with human participants.
-Music psychology is a field of research with practical relevance for many areas, including music performance, composition, education, criticism, and therapy, as well as investigations of human attitude, skill, performance, intelligence, creativity, and social behavior.
+Modern work in the psychology of music is primarily empirical; its knowledge tends to advance on the basis of interpretations of data collected by systematic observation of and interaction with human participants.
+In addition to its basic-science role in the cognitive sciences, the field has practical relevance for many areas, including music performance, composition, education, criticism, and therapy; investigations of human attitude, skill, performance, intelligence, creativity, and social behavior; and links between music and health.

-Music psychology can shed light on non-psychological aspects of musicology and musical practice.
+The psychology of music can shed light on non-psychological aspects of musicology and musical practice.
 For example, it contributes to music theory through investigations of the perception and computational modelling of musical structures such as melody, harmony, tonality, rhythm, meter, and form.
 Research in music history can benefit from systematic study of the history of musical syntax, or from psychological analyses of composers and compositions in relation to perceptual, affective, and social responses to their music.

 History

 Early history (pre-1850)

 The study of sound and musical phenomena prior to the 19th century was focused primarily on the mathematical modelling of pitch and tone.
 The earliest recorded experiments date from the 6th century BCE, most notably in the work of Pythagoras and his establishment of the simple string length ratios that formed the consonances of the octave.
 This view that sound and music could be understood from a purely physical standpoint was echoed by such theorists as Anaxagoras and Boethius.
-An important early dissenter was Aristoxenus, who foreshadowed modern music psychology in his view that music could only be understood through human perception and its relation to human memory.
+An important early dissenter was Aristoxenus, who foreshadowed the modern psychology of music in his view that music could only be understood through human perception and its relation to human memory.
 Despite his views, the majority of musical education through the Middle Ages and Renaissance remained rooted in the Pythagorean tradition, particularly through the quadrivium of astronomy, geometry, arithmetic, and music.

 Research by Vincenzo Galilei (father of Galileo) demonstrated that, when string length was held constant, varying its tension, thickness, or composition could alter perceived pitch.
 From this, he argued that simple ratios were not enough to account for musical phenomenon and that a perceptual approach was necessary.
 He also claimed that the differences between various tuning systems were not perceivable, thus the disputes were unnecessary.

-Study of topics including vibration, consonance, the harmonic series, and resonance were furthered through the scientific revolution, including work by Galileo, Kepler, Mersenne, and Descartes.
+Study of topics including vibration, consonance, the harmonic series, and resonance were furthered through the Scientific Revolution, including work by Galileo, Kepler, Mersenne, and Descartes.
 This included further speculation concerning the nature of the sense organs and higher-order processes, particularly by Savart, Helmholtz, and Koenig.